hundredplans/obsidian/bash/bash-commands/terminal-multiplexers/tmux.md

 - ARROW KEYS -> Moves through panes
 - SPACE -> Change position of current pane, repeat for different formats
 - z -> Zoom into current pane, repeat to unzoom
+- \[ -> Enter Scroll Mode, use arrow keys to scroll up or down in pane

+### Scroll Mode
+- SPACE scrolls down
+- ENTER exits scroll mode if you haven't performed any scrolling yet otherwise it will bring you to where you started scroll mode